Raizan/battleship/README.md

 2. Client: Run Game.py

-Icon, ship, and terrain sprites downloaded from OpenGameArt.org which are licensed under Creative Commons.
+Icon and sprites downloaded from OpenGameArt.org which are licensed under Creative Commons.

+SFX and BGM downloaded from OpenGameArt.org and FreeSound.org which are licensed under Creative Commons.